wlerin/feralfilehosting/Feral Wiki/HTTP/Pydio - Basic setup/readme.md

+> **Important note:** With the update to `6.0.5` users experienced MySQL connection failures when using their socket as the hostname.
+To fix this you need to configure the php.ini default sockets. please this this FAQ for how to do this: [PHP - modify settings](https://www.feralhosting.com/faq/view?question=213)

 > **Important note:** To fully configure Pydio with the valid https URL please see the last section of this article.

 Install Pydio